Organizational Leadership & Communication:

 The field of organizational behavior explores the operations, human resources and communication styles within business, community and other types of organizations.
 This course provides a foundation for understanding organizational behavior at the individual, group and organizational level.
 Students will examine current research, various theories, models and contemporary issues in the field to understand better the way that organizations work or don't work.
 Collaborative learning, through the application of theory to real life organizations will be emphasized in this course.

-Special Topic: Issues in Leadership
+Issues in Leadership

 This course examines both the theoretical and practical aspects of leadership focusing on the role of the leader within business and community organizations.
 Leadership will be examined from historical, cultural, ethical and psychological perspectives with an emphasis on the changing nature of effective leadership in a global business environment.
 Students will have an opportunity to examine and develop their own personal leadership styles and potentials through collaborative and experiential learning experiences.